learndataengineering/learndataengineering.guide/_docs/phase1/data-skills.md

 For example:

-- A BI developer will understand the business requirements and generate the reports for business users
+- A BI developer will understand the business requirements, accesses the data from various tables or sources and generate the reports for business users

-- A data scientist will understand the business requirements and develop the models to predict the user behaviours.
+- A data scientist will understand the business requirements and develop the ML models to predict the user behaviours.

 Having the domain knowledge of the data combined with technical skills to extract the information are called as data skills.

 ### Domain Knowledge

-It is something that is aquired gradually over the time working in a broader field.
-It holds all the details of core knowledge of business processes, operations, regulatory compliances and etc., in an organization.
+Domain Knowledge is something that is aquired gradually over the time working in a particular field.
+It holds the core details of the business, technical details, operations, regulatory compliances and many broader aspects.

 Suppose, you are woking with a company specializes in pharmaceutical domain.
-Knowing how the domain operates on a boarder level is invaluable in understanding the data itself.
+Knowing the technical details of how the domain operates on a boarder level is invaluable in understanding the data itself.
 Again, this knowledge is completely different from, say, an ecommerce domain.

 ### Technical Knowledge

-Technical knowledge of different systems like databases, BI tools, data processes and others required to function in the relevant role.

-For data engineers, knowledge on the data sources like a database, APIs, file servers and the nature of the data itself is pretty important.

-SQL is one skill that is common across all the data roles which is used to perform various operations on mostly tabular/relational data.
+Understanding of different operational systems (source systems) like databases, APIs, event streaming system and etc. For data engineers, this knowledge is important.

+We need to understand the format and frequency of the data being generated at those sources.
+Later, we can design an ingestion pipeline(s) to bring the data from operational systems to analytical system like a data warehouse.

+Once the data lands in the analytical system, the data is converted into a specific format and then served to various stakeholders.

-We also need to understand concepts like Data warehousing and Data Modelling.
-Lets dive deep in the next section.
+We also need to understand concepts like Data Warehousing and Data Modelling to store data efficiently and provide a consistent view of the data across the organization.
+Lets dive deep in these in the next section.

+Now, lets understand the typical data engineering process.

-### Understanding the Data Skills for Data Engineers
+### Understanding the Typical Data Engineering Processes

 Data engineering team(s) acts as data and knowledge brokers within a company.
-The data from various operational system within the business will be captured into analytical systems like a data warehouse.
+Data from various operational system within the business will be captured into analytical systems like a data warehouse.
 Later it will be processed and served to different stakeholders.

 Below diagram represents a typical data engineering pipeline with all the activities carried out by the DE team.
 Lets understand this in the context of skills.